amethyst/amethyst/book/src/concepts/entity_and_component.md

     type Storage = DenseVecStorage<Self>;
 }

-impl Component for Content {
+impl Component for Transform {
-    type Storage = DenseVecStorage<Self>;
+    type Storage = FlaggedStorage<Self, DenseVecStorage<Self>>;
 }
 ```
-Defining the Storage type will determine how you store the component, but it will not initiate the storage.
-Storage is initiated when you register a component in `World`.
-You will see it in the World chapter.
+The storage type will determine how you store the component, but it will not initiate the storage.
+Storage is initiated when you register a component in `World` or when you use that component in a System.

 ## Storages